Listen to the audio version of this article:

 To minimize the risk of some miss ups, check if your Internet connection is stable, make sure your laptop charger is plugged in, or that your computer won’t start updating itself.

 And it should go without saying – if you’re going to share your screen, don’t have any unnecessary tabs open in your browser and possibly clear your desktop.

 It’s also best to log into the webinar room 20 minutes before the scheduled meeting and check if everything goes smoothly.

 It’s hard to imagine how to prepare for such an event if you’ve never attended one yourself.
 Find a few seminars with experienced hosts, like industry influencers, and register now.
 Make notes of everything you find interesting, starting from the webinar’s landing page, to the way the speaker talks.
 See what you can implement in your own preparation.

-6. Schedule your webinar
+6. Schedule the webinar using your webinar software

 What is the best time to run a webinar?

 It’s hard to pinpoint the ‘perfect’ date and time, but the rule of thumb is to schedule a webinar for the middle of the week, Tuesday to Thursday (with Tuesday as the winner).
 The other days are more likely to have people vacationing.
 Most people will only commit to one webinar per week, so you’ll be competing with other players in the field.